realpython/python-basics-exercises/README.md

 In this code repository you find the solutions and sample implementations for the solutions and challenges posed in our [Python Basics](https://realpython.com/products/python-basics-book/) book.
 All solutions and sample files are ordered by chapter so you can quickly navigate to the code you're looking for.

+In most cases, the solutions presented here represent just one way out of many that the exercises and challenges can be solved.
+If you find a better way to solve one of the exercises or challenges feel free to open an issue or pull request!

 ## Get the Book

 [» Click here to learn more about the book and get your copy](https://realpython.com/products/python-basics-book/)